zaq-py/python-beginner-projects/README.md

 # python-beginner-projects
 In this repository I will be adding all my Python projects as I learn it.
-This repository will be used to document my journey and hoppefully to improve with the help of the community.
-I also strive to learn more programming languages such as JavaScript and HTML, I am also very new to Github so please bear with me if I do make any mistakes with uploading anything. - Zaq
+This repository will be used to document my journey and hopefully to improve with the help of the community.
+I also plan to learn additional programming languages such as JavaScript and HTML.
+This repository is intended to showcase my growth and projects to the community. - Zaq